TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffFormat.rst

 The translated file is very similar.
 If the original file was named :file:`locallang.xlf`, the translated file for German (code "de") will be named :file:`de.locallang.xlf`.
-Note that the original file must always be in english, so it is not allowed to create a file with the prefix "en" e.g. :file:`en.locallang.xlf`.
+Note that the original file must always be in English, so it is not allowed to create a file with the prefix "en" for example :file:`en.locallang.xlf`.
 Inside the file itself, a :code:`<target-language>` attribute is added in the :code:`<file>` tag to indicate the translation language ("de" in our example).
 Then for each :code:`<source>` tag there's a sibling :code:`<target>` tag containing the